Wants to Meet Up

 What do I want to learn?
 I don't care, I just want to learn something unique about the people I visit that I didn't before...
 I love knowledge in all forms.
 It's all interesting to me.

-Belgium, Bosnia and Herzegovina, Bulgaria, Czech Republic, France, Germany, Hungary, Ireland, Luxembourg, Mexico, Montenegro, Northern Ireland, Portugal, Romania, Scotland, Serbia, Spain, Turkey, United Kingdom
+Belgium, Bosnia and Herzegovina, Bulgaria, Costa Rica, Czech Republic, Dominican Republic, France, Germany, Hungary, Ireland, Italy, Luxembourg, Mexico, Montenegro, Northern Ireland, Panama, Portugal, Romania, Scotland, Serbia, Spain, Turkey, United Kingdom